-The domain 'Embodiment' aims to capture the way in which the teacher communicates authenticity as a teacher of mindfulness, through bringing his/her own sustained commitment to the practice of mindfulness into the classroom, to the curriculum and to his/her relationship with programme participants.
+The domain 'Embodying' aims to capture the way in which the teacher communicates authenticity as a teacher of mindfulness, through bringing their own sustained commitment to the practice of mindfulness into the classroom, to the curriculum and to their relationship with programme participants.
 It is the way through which the practice of mindfulness is tangibly sensed in the classroom.
-Participants might 'catch' mindfulness rather than be systematically taught it if embodiment is evident in the teaching space.
+Participants might 'catch' mindfulness rather than be systematically taught it if embodying is evident in the teaching space.

 Authenticity refers to both authenticity to mindfulness and authenticity to self.
 Embodied mindfulness is not a contrived 'add-on,' but is part of the personhood of the teacher and expressed in a way that is aligned with that person's natural personality style.
+This will also necessarily and naturally take identity, culture, and language into account.